 What Do These Four Forms of Transportation Have in Common?

-They all Run On Our Same Single Fuel - AmericaOne Fuel
+They all Can Run On Single Fuel - AmericaOne SFC

 America One has a J8 kerosene-based jet fuel primarily used by the U.S. military.
 It's the military equivalent of Jet A-1, but with the addition of corrosion and anti-icing additives.
 JP-8 is the dominant military jet fuel grade for NATO air forces.

-The main advantage of using America One JP-8 as a common fuel is that unlike diesel and gasoline that can only be used in their respective engines, JP-8 can be used in both turbine-engine aircraft and diesel-powered ground equipment.
-While JP-8 is not perfectly suited for some diesel engines, its chemical properties are close enough that the logistical efficiencies outweigh performance drawbacks.
+The main advantage of using America One (JP-8) as a unique fuel is that unlike diesel and gasoline that can only be used in their respective engines, JP-8 can be used in both turbine-engine aircraft and diesel-powered ground equipment.
+While JP-8 is not perfectly suited for some diesel engines, its chemical properties are close enough that the logistical efficiencies out weigh performance drawbacks.

-The main advantage of using America One JP-8 as a common fuel is that unlike diesel and gasoline that can only be used in their respective engines, JP-8 can be used in both turbine-engine aircraft and diesel-powered ground equipment.
-While JP-8 is not perfectly suited for some diesel engines, its chemical properties are close enough that the logistical efficiencies outweigh performance drawbacks.
+The main advantage of using America One (JP-8) as a unique fuel is that unlike diesel and gasoline that can only be used in their respective engines, JP-8 can be used in both turbine-engine aircraft and diesel-powered ground equipment.
+While JP-8 is not perfectly suited for some diesel engines, its chemical properties are close enough that the logistical efficiencies out weigh performance drawbacks.